tempo-sim/Tempo/TempoCore/README.md

 }
 ```

-### Registering Services
+### Registering and Activating Services
 The `TempoScripting` module hosts a single "scripting server".
-To connect your RPCs in C++ you implement `ITempoScriptable`.
+To connect your RPCs in C++ you must:
+- Implement `ITempoScriptable`, specifically its `RegisterScriptingServices` to construct and register handlers for your service
+- Call `FTempoScriptingServer::ActivateService` when you want your service to be available
+- Call `FTempoScriptingServer::DeactivateService` when you want your service to be unavailable
-For example, we could register handlers for the above service like this:
+For example, we could register handlers and activate/deactivate the above service like this:
 ```
 // MyScriptableActor.h